Herve07h22/blogger-export/README.md

-# Medium Export
+# Blogger Export

+Looking for a headless CMS ?
+What about blogger.com ?

+That might sound weird, but blogger.com is :
+- free,
+- easy to use to write posts
+- easy to connect to a Static Site Generator

-An example of how easy it can be to generate a site based on an RSS feed.
-In this instance focussed on Blogger's RSS Feeds
+This is an example of how easy it can be to generate the blog of a static site from a collection of posts hosted on blogger.

 ## Quick start